 Genk’s redeveloped centre features a sustainable lighting system combining functional and decorative elements, with amber LEDs and RGB projectors enhancing ambiance, safety, and biodiversity while transforming the Grote Markt’s central square into a vibrant, green public space.

 The alteration of the Grote Markt kicked off the city's public squares’ redevelopment.
-Once a fully paved space, it has been reimagined as a green urban square, offering strolling, relaxing, playing & outdoor dining areas.
+Once a fully paved space, it has been reimagined as a green urban square, offering strolling, relaxing, playing and outdoor dining areas.

 At the heart of the square, a playground is lit with DMX controlled RGB projectors, creating slowly shifting colourful light scenarios that add vibrancy to the space.
-On the northern side, location of the largest cluster of outdoor dining terraces, decorative pendant luminaires with amber-coloured LEDs enhance the pedestrian walkways & dining areas.
+On the northern side, location of the largest cluster of outdoor dining terraces, decorative pendant luminaires with amber-coloured LEDs enhance the pedestrian walkways and dining areas.
 The custom-designed luminaires project intricate patterns onto the ground, reminiscent of sunlight filtered through tree leaves.